-- (a) all amounts must relate to on balance sheet items only, and must comply with generally accepted accounting practice; and - or assets must be considered part of the insurance business.
+- (a) all amounts must relate to on balance sheet items only, and must comply with generally accepted accounting practice; and - (b) if products or assets of which an insurance business is comprised also contain a non-insurance component, the whole of such products or assets must be considered part of the insurance business.

-For the purposes of this condition of registration, -"insurance business" means the undertaking or assumption of liability as an insurer under a contract of insurance; "insurer" and "contract of insurance" have the same meaning as provided in sections 6 and 7 of the Insurance (Prudential Supervision) Act 2010.
+"insurance business" means the undertaking or assumption of liability as an insurer under a contract of insurance;

+"insurer" and "contract of insurance" have the same meaning as provided in sections 6 and 7 of the Insurance (Prudential Supervision) Act 2010.